aryzach/aryzach.github.io/_posts/2021-04-16-solar-powered-ranger.markdown

 This approach worked in simple scenarios such as when the sun was shining or when it wasn't, but I ran into two coupled issues:
  - partial light conditions near a solar panel power boundary (9 - 14v panel voltage)
  - partial light conditions (open-circuit panel voltage <40v) when hooked up to the battery and when the BMS indicates to charge.
 In this scenario, the relay closes, connecting the solar controller to the batteries.
-Then the batteries pull the panel voltage down (to under 9v), which in turn turns off the BMS.
+Then when the batteries start charging, they pull the panel voltage down (to under 9v), which in turn turns off the BMS.
 Once the BMS turns off and the batteries stop charging, the solar panel open-circuit voltage rises again, which triggers the BMS to turn on.
 And the cycle repeats with a period of about 1 second.

 <img src="images/boardInRanger.jpg"
      alt="testing board"